-The Doctor and Chris rush into the Professor’s TARDIS.
+The Doctor and Chris burst into the Professor’s TARDIS.

 Sue: That double-take was brilliant.

-Sue has fallen head over heels in love with the Professor’s TARDIS.
+I think it’s fair to say that Sue has fallen head over heels in love with the Professor’s time machine.

 Sue: This is what my TARDIS would look like if I had one.
-Lots and lots of wood and an endless supply of tea.
+Lots of wood and an endless supply of tea.